 Immediate action in an emergency Tick

-Assess the situation and take immediate action to ensure the safety of children and staff.
+Assess the situation and take immediate action to ensure the

+safety of children and staff.

 Establish if anyone is injured and how.

 Call the emergency services if necessary.

-Be aware that you and others may be suffering from shock.
+Be aware that you and others may be suffering from emotional distress.

-Next steps

-ADULTS AND CHILDREN'S SERVICES

-EMERGENCY CONTACT NUMBERS

-If your group has suffered life-threatening injury or fatality, or a member of it is in peril including being missing, contact:

-If you call this number in an emergency, be prepared to give: your name, who you are, your telephone number, where you are calling from and brief description of the incident, including time.

-Tick

-Give clear details of what has happened and who is involved.

-Discuss with the emergency contact person (or head of establishment) who should inform parents and next-of-kin of children and staff.
+Next steps Tick Give clear details of what has happened and who is involved.
+Discuss with the emergency contact person (or head of establishment) who should inform parents/carers and next-of-kin of children and staff.
 The police will inform next of kin if there have been fatalities.
 The emergency contact person (or head of establishment) should contact West Sussex County Council if further help is required - if they are unavailable you may have to do this.

-During office hours, call them on: 01243-642104.
-Outside office hours call: 01444-411738

-Avoid speaking to the media - if necessary direct them to West Sussex County Council's communications staff.

-During office hours, call them on: 01243-777722.
-Outside office hours call: 07767-098415.

-Staff and children should be told to avoid talking to the media or spreading what has happened unnecessarily (particularly via use of mobile phones - consider confiscation).
+During office hours, call them on: 01243 642104 Outside office hours call: 07623 512200 Avoid speaking to the media - if necessary direct them to West Sussex County Council's communications staff.
+During office hours, call them on: 01243 642104 Outside office hours call: 07623 512200 Staff and children should be told to avoid talking to the media or spreading what has happened unnecessarily (particularly via use of social media - consider confiscation of devices).
 Make notes of what has happened, any phone calls made and your actions.
 Keep in contact with the emergency contact person (or head of establishment).